Hello everybody, and welcome to the Trainer Academy online personal training strategy guide.

-In order to make your service delivery more effective, encourage your clients to make use of exercise and nutrition tracker apps as well as wearable fitness trackers.
+To make your service delivery more effective, encourage your clients to make use of exercise and nutrition tracker apps as well as wearable fitness trackers.

 This technology can provide you with useful data that will help make the process more tailored and effective in the long run.

 Hybrid personal training is a concept whereby, as a PT, you manage and service your clients both online and offline.
 This makes you a virtual personal trainer as well as a real-world personal trainer all in one.